cibernox/ember-native-dom-helpers/README.md

 The main advantages are:

-- Fire native events: In Ember, when adding events with the `onclick={{action "foo"}}` syntax, dispatching jQuery events leads to the action being called twice.
-Besides there is subtle differences between jQuery and Native events and can bite you.
-Firing native events fixes that problem but they are very verbose and there are browsers incompatibilities.
+- Fires native events: In Ember, when adding events with the `onclick={{action "foo"}}` syntax, dispatching jQuery events leads to the action being called twice.
+Additionally, there are subtle differences between jQuery and Native events that can bite you.
+Firing native events fixes that problem, but they are very verbose and there are browser incompatibilities.
 This addon makes firing native events a no-brainer.

-- Runloop aware: This helpers automatically spawn a runloop, so you don't need to wrap every interaction with `Ember.run(() => /* interact with element */ );`.
+- Runloop aware: These helpers automatically spawn a runloop, so you don't need to wrap every interaction with `Ember.run(() => /* interact with element */ );`.

-- `wait` by default: All the helpers return the `wait()` promise, making possible wait for asynchronous side-effects with `async/await`.
-(Note that for using async/await in browsers without native support you must install [ember-maybe-import-regenerator](https://github.com/machty/ember-maybe-import-regenerator))
+- `wait` by default: All the helpers return the `wait()` promise, making it possible to wait for asynchronous side-effects with `async/await`.
+(Note that for using async/await in browsers without native support you must install [ember-maybe-import-regenerator](https://github.com/machty/ember-maybe-import-regenerator)).

   ```js
   test('some test', async function(assert) {